 I’m also using it for future reference when I write volume two of my autobiography (years 25 to 50).
 And no, volume one does not exist yet.

 OK, so what does this mean?
 Since fall of ’08, I had plans to start a second blog that would begin in January of 2009 and receive updates two or three times a month.
-It was designed for entertainment purposes only and would not feature personal ramblings about bittersweet romantic endeavors and/or pent up anxiety about life.
-It may have featured amusing retellings of childhood stories and highly embellished glimpses into the unusual workings of my brain, but it was intended to keep readers at a healthy, appreciative distance.
+It was designed for entertainment purposes only and would not feature personal ramblings about bittersweet romantic endeavors and/or pent up anxiety.
+It may have featured amusing retellings of childhood stories and highly embellished glimpses into the unusual workings of my brain, but it was intended to keep readers at a healthy distance.

-That particular blog is still moving forward, albeit quite slowly.
+That particular blog is still moving forward, albeit slowly.
 As for my official, run-of-the-mill personal blog with a hint of entertainment (this one), it only seems right to grant it a merciful death.
-It’s been five months since the last update and I don’t have much to share that hasn’t been recorded in my journal (the likes of which you won’t see until I’m dead).
+It’s been five months since the last update and I don’t have much to share that hasn’t been recorded in my journal, the likes of which you won’t see until I’m dead.
 I have so many other creative outlets I’ve neglected that it only makes sense to axe the one that never quite worked.

 On one hand, I wanted to entertain; on the other, to bare my soul (metaphorically speaking).
 But it’s a fine line between glamorizing mundane happenings and sharing intimate thoughts I wouldn’t dare utter aloud to those creepy weirdos swimming through cyberspace.
 And then there’s the people I don’t know.

 As per the title of this blog, permit me to make a declaration.
 Thanks for the Memories is officially dead.
 My intent, however, is to return to blogging this fall with my all-new, half-baked, hyperbolic (pertaining to hyperbole) entertainment extravaganza!

 It’s called Pizza for Breakfast.
 And I’ll let you know more as it develops.